-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with salivary gland cancer.
+Use the menu to see other pages.

-This section outlines treatments that are the standard of care (the best known treatments available) for this specific type of cancer.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, visit the About Clinical Trials and Latest Research sections.
+This section explains the types of treatments that are the standard of care for salivary gland cancer.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Your doctor can help you consider all your treatment options.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+In cancer care, different types of doctors often work together to create a person's overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-An evaluation should be done by each head and neck specialist before any treatment begins.
+An evaluation should be done by individual head-and-neck specialists before any treatment begins.
 The team may include these specialists:

 Surgery is recommended for nearly everyone diagnosed with salivary gland cancer and is usually the first treatment.
 During surgery, a doctor performs an operation to remove the cancerous tumor and some surrounding healthy tissue, called a margin.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 The goal of surgery is to remove as much of the tumor as possible and leave negative margins.
 This means no trace of cancer was found in the healthy tissue that was removed.
 The type and extent of surgery depends on the location and extent of the cancer.

 Types of surgery used to treat salivary gland cancer include: